abiosoft/colima/README.md

 ## What is with the name?

-Colima means COntainers in LIMA.
+Colima means Containers in Lima.

+Since Lima is aka Linux on Mac.
+By transitivity, Colima can also mean Containers on Linux on Mac.

 ## FAQ